DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 If you apply to train to teach physics or languages in the academic year 2023 to 2024, you may be eligible for a bursary or scholarship from the UK government – even if you are not eligible for other types of financial support due to your immigration status.
 You cannot be awarded both a bursary and a scholarship.

-##### Bursaries for physics and languages teacher trainees
+#### Bursaries for physics and languages teacher trainees

 A bursary is a cash sum from the UK government to help with your living expenses while you train to teach.
 You will not have to pay this money back.
-You do not need to apply for a bursary –  it will be automatically awarded to you through your training provider if you are eligible.
+You do not need to apply for a bursary –  it will automatically be awarded to you through your training provider if you are eligible.

 Physics bursary: £27,000